Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Results

-where $H = H_{XXX}$ is a Hamiltonian and $H^{(3)}$ is a weight-$3$ local integral of motion; higher terms in the series are also local charges by construction.
-I conjecture that $M(\theta,\phi)$ is in fact complete, meaning that it contains information about any integral of motion of the XXX model, and all local charges of the model can be obtained using this expansion.
-(In comparison, the solution found in \cite{Fendley_2025} only contains information about even charges and corresponds to setting $\phi=0$.)
+where $H = H^{XXX}$ is a Hamiltonian and $H^{(3)}$ is a weight-$3$ local integral of motion \cite{Grabowski_1994}; higher terms in the series are also local charges by construction.
+I conjecture that $\mathcal{M}(\theta,\phi)$ is in fact complete for the class of local charges, meaning that it contains information about any local integral of motion of the XXX model, and any local charge can be obtained as a linear combination of coefficients of this series expansion.
+In comparison, the solution found in \cite{Katsura_2015,Fendley_2025} only contains information about even charges and corresponds to setting $\phi=0$.

+Note that the spherical parametrization Eq.~\eqref{eq:spherical_coordinates} is not necessary the ``prettiest'', for example one might want to choose parameters $(\eta,\phi)$ where $e^\eta=\tan\theta$, so that: